Aerial view of Grace Bay in the Turks and Caicos

 Northwest Point National Park

 The remote and rugged limestone coastline of Northwest Point offers countless small coves and cliffs to explore.
-A great place to spend an afternoon, the interior ponds here are some of the best birdwatching spots on Providenciales.
-An especially impressive spot when the ocean swell is high.
+The interior ponds here are some of the best birdwatching spots on Providenciales.
+It's an especially impressive place when the ocean swell is high.

 South Dock